≡ Menu

 But remember…

-There really isn’t much information available on the Spanish Galgo’s health problems.
+There isn’t much information on the Spanish Galgo’s health problems.
 There are two reasons for this.

-• One, there aren’t too many of Galgo Espanol Dogs around and most of them are in Spain.
+• There aren’t too many Galgo Espanol Dogs around, and most are in Spain.

-• Two, the Galgo appears to be a very healthy breed, much healthier than many of the terriers and spaniels we can think of.
+• The Galgo appears to be a very healthy breed, much more beneficial than many terriers and spaniels.

 This is why…